Medal given to veterans of the Battle of Verdun, with the motto On Ne Passe Pas ("They shall not pass")

 It was used one year later by general Eremia Grigorescu of the Romanian army at the Battle of Marasesti (well, technically was something like: "One doesn't pass through here").
 The Germans (and Austrians), again, did not pass.
 They also lost almost 47,000 men, while the Romanians lost about 27,000.
 Unfortunately, this turned out to be a massive Shoot the Shaggy Dog.
 The year after, the forces of the Central Powers did pass and conquered the other half of the country without a shot being fired.
 The Russian Revolution and the horrendous implosion of the Russian army meant that the defensive system the Romanians depended on collapsed because the Central Powers now surrounded them, and they had no choice but to surrender.

 ¡No Pasarán! ("They shall not pass") was a famous Republican (anti-fascist) slogan during the Spanish Civil War.
-Francisco Franco sent an army to capture the Spanish capital of Madrid.
+Francisco Franco sent an army composed of highly trained Moorish mercenaries and legionaries hardened in Spain's various colonial wars to capture the Spanish capital of Madrid.
 They planned to attack the city through the enormous city park Casa de Campo.
 The outnumbered, underequipped and poorly trained Republican forces fought them to a standstill when they had barely penetrated the city.
 Madrid would become the first major city to face aerial bombardment, but would stand unconquered until the very end of the war when all else of Spain had succumbed and the phrase "They shall not pass!" was answered by Francisco Franco's retort, ¡Hemos pasado!, "We have passed."

 "They Shall Not Pass" was the warcry of the anti-fascists at the Battle of Cable Street.
 The "They" was a British Union of Fascists parade led by Oswald Ernald Mosley, attempting to march through the mostly Jewish and Irish East End of London.
 Incidentally, they did not.
 In addition, the event spurred the creation of legislation requiring police consent for political marches and banning uniforms for political parties (the BUF were known as "Black Shirts" for a reason) which led to the decline of the BUF in the later 30s.